miefos/Printful_v2/README.md

+To start:
-* Put all the files on server
+* Put all the files on your server
-* Import into your database db.sql as SQL file
+* Import into your database database.sql as SQL file
 * Configure init.file ...
-Update your $GLOBALS array
+Update your db settings
 * Enjoy!

 Notes:
 * For database connection using pdo
+* Indexes in DB are used for faster queries
 * Code follows PSR-2
 * No frameworks used (only JQUERY library)
 * Might have a few security holes